Crossfit is the new kid on the block and seems to have attracted both the super competitive, and let’s be honest … the super smug.

 A famous plyometrics book recommends that nobody start using plyometrics until they can safely squat double their own body weight!
 This is probably overkill, but it should give you an idea of how intense plyometrics is.

-But it is usually one of the first exercises that a new Crossfit member will learn, and the technique is often poor.
-This is because Crossfit usually prioritises quantity over quality, which is the exact opposite of what you want if avoiding injury is your biggest concern (hint: It should be).
+But it is usually one of the first exercises that a new CrossFit member will learn, and the technique is often poor.
+This is because CrossFit usually prioritises quantity over quality.
+This is the exact opposite of what you want if avoiding injury is your biggest concern (hint: It should be).

 The large numbers of people makes it impossible for even a really good coach to supervise individuals properly, and a bad coach won’t be able to do that at all.

 Combine all of this and it is no surprise that CrossFit has a reputation for keeping physios in business.